 Although this does sound as though my tongue is almost through my cheek, had the midfielder, playing in just his 63rd of 272 AFL games, chosen a less corrosive breakfast option, then history, and a pair of trophy cabinets, were sure to appear altered.

-What Cornes said to his group, that included South Australian veterans such as Greg Anderson, Scott Hodges, Andrew Jarman, Tony McGuinness and captain, Chris McDermott, was about keeping their foot on the gas for the remainder of the match.
+What Cornes said to his group, which included South Australian veterans such as Greg Anderson, Scott Hodges, Andrew Jarman, Tony McGuinness and captain, Chris McDermott, was about keeping their foot on the gas for the remainder of the match.

 Yet, before they charged back out, their young teammate took Cornes' address a bit too literally and backed out a silent, but apparently deadly one.